Engee documentation

 image.png

-The C function itself is very simple: it outputs the input argument.
-The screenshot below shows the code of the function.
+The function itself in the C language is very simple: it outputs the input argument.
+The screenshot below shows the function code.

 image.png